duleorlovic/tips/index.md

      git pull --rebase # pull remote changes and rebase you local commits git rebase master # call this while you are on some feature branch

+Push to all remote repositories

+    git remote add all git@github.com:duleorlovic/tips.git
+    git remote set-url  --add all git@heroku.com:duleorlovic_tips.git
+    git push all --all

 Versioning [SEMVER](http://semver.org/)